 Peruvian Torch induces an altered state of consciousness – with altered thinking and changes in time perception – often described as enjoyable and illuminating.
 There are prominent changes in visual perceptions with visual distortions and hallucinations which offer a beneficial exploration of the psyche for psychospiritual healing exploration.

-This psychedelic is very gentle psychedelic; it’s very warm, grounded and emotionally freeing.
+This psychedelic is very gentle; it’s very warm, grounded and emotionally freeing.
 It is also known to improve symptoms of anxiety, headache, fatigue, and depression.